patRyserWelch8/movies_architecture/README.md

 ## Front end: User Interaction
 __Link to the code :__ [User interaction](https://github.com/patRyserWelch8/movies_architecture/tree/main/poc)

 The user interaction is a basic command line interface.
 A flow is hard coded to capture data specific for each streamers based on their onw unique data needs.
+It would be anticipated an graphical user interface based on web or mobile technologies could be implemented instead.

 ## Remote capture through integration of system
 __link to the code:__ [remote integration with other systems]https://github.com/patRyserWelch8/movies_architecture/tree/main/poc/remote_interaction)